-- Proprietary Funds (Enterprise and Internal Service Funds). - Percentages decreasing over time may indicate difficulty raising cash needed to meet current needs or that the government has overextended itself in the long run. - The rating is favorable due to increases in cash and decreases in liabilities over the past few years.
+- Proprietary Funds (Enterprise and Internal Service Funds). - Percentages decreasing over time may indicate difficulty raising cash needed to meet current needs or that the government has overextended itself in the long run. - The rating is unfavorable due to increases in liabilities over the past few years.
+Changes in liabilities have an adverse effect on the indicator.
 The incline in 2015 is based on increased cash and investments in the utility fund which is used to fund reserves.
+The decrease in 2016 and 2017 was due to increases in vouchers and contracts payable as a direct result of increased construction projects in the Utility and Airport funds.